kojix2/deepl-cli/README.md

 ## Prerequisites

-[Create a API key for DeepL](https://www.deepl.com/pro-api), then set it as an environment variable:
+You will need an API key for DeepL.
+[Create one here](https://www.deepl.com/pro-api) and set it as an environment variable:

 ```sh
 export DEEPL_AUTH_KEY=your_api_key_here